>

 1. Never listed the full price?

-If your product never had the regular price in the feed, Google lacks the reference point to recognize a discount.
-No "strike-through", no sale display.
+If your product has never had the regular price in the feed, Google lacks the reference point to recognize a discount.
+No “strike-through”, no sale display.

 3. Landing page does not match the feed